-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.